Research and Development

 - planning and preliminary work for large-scale research and development projects; and

-- stand-alone basic research projects, such as case studies, experiments, or the development of iterative tools.
+- stand-alone basic research projects, such as case studies, experiments, or the development of methods, models, and tools.

 Tier II: Advanced Implementation

 Tier II provides awards up to $350,000 for a period of performance of one to three years.
 This level supports projects at a more advanced stage of implementation for the following activities: